Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 Moreover, greater horsepower is also guaranteed with the walker soundfx 18954.
 It has been designed to improve the truck’s acceleration without any increase in fuel consumption.

 There is no need to have a headache over the installation process.
-It is quite simple and straightforward.
+It is quite straightforward.
 There is no need for welding or any special fabrication with a direct-fit installation system to ensure solidity.

 While the sound is not all that aggressive, thanks to its louvered tubes that cut down drastically on emitted noise, it is still decent.
 It wouldn’t be farfetched to consider this one of the best in the game.